| Rebecca Mercuri, Ph.D. |

 "How to Make Over One Million Votes Disappear: Electoral Slight of Hand in the 2000 Presidential Election," Democratic Investigative Staff, House Committee on the Judiciary, August 20, 2001.
 (A 50 state report prepared for US Representative John Conyers, Jr., Ranking Member, House Committee on the Judiciary, and Dean, Congressional Black Caucus.)

-*"Voting and Technology," Bruce Schneier, Crypto-Gram, December 15, 2000. http://www.counterpane.com (Also read his explanation in the 2/15/01 issue about why Internet voting is not possible, and his scathing comments about iBallot.com's proprietary voting technology claims in the 3/15/01 issue.
-In the 9/15/02 issue, this expert again confirmed his opposition to Internet elections.)
+*"Voting and Technology," Bruce Schneier, Crypto-Gram, December 15, 2000.
+Comments on the November 2000 election, with his endorsement of the original version of Rebecca Mercuri's evote.html webpage.
+For further reading from Schneier on election topics use the Archives link at: http://www.schneier.com/crypto-gram.html (Read his explanation in the 2/15/01 issue about why Internet voting is not possible, and his scathing comments about iBallot.com's proprietary voting technology claims in the 3/15/01 issue.
+In the 9/15/02 issue, this expert again confirmed his opposition to Internet elections.
+The 11/15/16 and 12/15/16 issues provide his thoughts about election security and hacking in the 2016 election.)

 *"No voting machine is going to be perfect -- and not just in Florida," Rick Malwitz, Home News Tribune, November 30, 2000.
 (If you think that direct-entry computerized voting machines are the answer to hanging chad, read this.)
 A confirming follow-up on this story: *"N.J. critic says booth proved not so fail-safe," Jeff Gelles, Philadelphia Inquirer, January 15, 2000.